Advocacy and Opposition: An Introduction to Argumentation, 7th edition

 - Easily create flashcards

 Learn more, spend less

 Study simpler and faster

 Use flashcards and other study tools in your eTextbook

 Learn how you like with full eTextbook audio

 Enjoy perks from special partners and offers for students

 Find it fast

-Advocacy and Opposition presents a comprehensive and practical approach to argumentation and critical thinking for the beginner who needs to construct and present arguments on questions of fact, value and policy.
+Advocacy and Opposition: An Introduction to Argumentation presents a comprehensive and practical approach to argumentation and critical thinking for the beginning student learning to construct and present arguments on questions of fact, value, and policy.